 McTavish Street, Pedestrian street at McGill University campus, Montreal, Canada

-The street bears the name of Simon McTavish, a North West Company fur trader who owned large portions of land in this area during the 18th century.
+The street is named after Simon McTavish, a North West Company fur trader who owned extensive land in this area during the 18th century.
+That land eventually became the site of the present-day university campus.

-The street features an art installation called 'Le Joyau royal et le Mile doré' created by Philippe Allard and Justin Duchesneau.
+The street hosts an art installation called 'Le Joyau royal et le Mile doré' created by artists Philippe Allard and Justin Duchesneau.
+This work is a visual feature that many visitors notice while walking through the area.

 Location: Ville-Marie